Bird Removal – Everything you need to know

-To prevent bird infestations and bird damage, you can try various things, including:
+To stop bird infestations and bird damage, you can try various things, including:

 - Removing food sources: Keep food waste contained and dispose of it regularly to prevent attracting birds to your property.
 Don’t leave pet food or water outside, and clean up spills or crumbs immediately.

-- Installing deterrents: There are a variety of bird deterrents that can be installed, such as bird spikes, netting, and visual deterrents like scarecrows or reflective tape.
-These can help to prevent birds from perching or roosting on your property.
+- Installing deterrents: There are a variety of deterrents that can be installed, such as bird spikes, netting, and visual deterrents like scarecrows or reflective tape.
+These can help to stop birds from perching or roosting on your property.

 - Maintaining landscaping: Trim trees and shrubs regularly to prevent birds from nesting in them.
 Remove any dead or decaying trees that could attract birds.